linode/docs/docs/linode/cloud-manager/a-classic-to-cloud-manager-reference-guide/index.md

 {{< /note >}}

 ## Manage Email Event Notifications
-You can manage your email event notifcations in both Classic and Cloud manager.
+You can manage your email event notifications in both Classic and Cloud manager.
 These notifications will alert you when new events such as booting, shutting down, or updates to a Linode occur on your account.

 In Classic Manager this was done in **Notifications** under **my profile**.
 In Cloud Manager this is done in **Settings** under **Profile**.

 ![Cloud Manager Notification Settings](classic-to-cloud-cloud-manager-email-notifications.png "Cloud Manager Notification Settings")

 ## Delete a Public IP Address
-You can delete Public IP addressess in both Classic and Cloud managers.
+You can delete Public IP addresses in both Classic and Cloud managers.
 In Classic Manager, this was done under the **Remote Access** tab in the Linode you wished to modify.
 In Cloud Manager it is done in the **Networking** tab.

 1. Click **Linodes** from the sidebar menu.

 1. Choose the Linode you wish to modify to enter the Linode detail screen.
 Then click on the **Networking** tab.
-Your IPv4 and IPv6 addressess will be listed here.
+Your IPv4 and IPv6 addresses will be listed here.

 1. Next to the public IPv4 address you wish to delete, click **more options ellipses**.
 Select the option to **Delete IP** from the drop down menu.